BouzCS/ML_basic_projects/README.md

 ***

-in this respository you will find three basic projetcs that you can use to start in your machine learning journey and the three projects are :
+in this respository you will find three basic projetcs, that you can use to start in your machine learning journey and the three projects are :

   ## - Titanic Survival project